gjsify/types/node-gtk/README.md

 gi.startLoop();
 ```

-If you want to have more types for GIR modules, you have to add them to your dependencies and import them as well, see the description of these modules, e.g. [Gtk-4.0](https://www.npmjs.com/package/@girs/node-gtk-4.0).
+If you want to have types for [GObject Introspection](https://gi.readthedocs.io/en/latest/) modules, you have to add them to your dependencies and import them as well, see the description of these modules, e.g. [node-gtk-4.0](https://www.npmjs.com/package/@girs/node-gtk-4.0), [node-gio-2.0](https://www.npmjs.com/package/@girs/node-gio-2.0), [node-adw-1](https://www.npmjs.com/package/@girs/node-adw-1) and [much more](https://github.com/gjsify/types).

 ### Bundle